vtex-apps/avatax-br-admin/docs/README.md

 ## AVATAX BR

-It's the font-end part for tax calculations for Brazil AvaTax-Brazil services from Avalara, where you can configurated the establishment configurations and habilitatethe taxes.
+(WIP) This app enables tax calculations for AvaTax-Brazil services from Avalara.